Online Reading Help for Struggling Readers | Parent Guide to the Right Support

 How to choose the right at-home reading help online

-When you are choosing help for struggling readers at home, it helps to think less about which brand is “best” and more about which kind of help your child will actually use.
+When you are choosing at-home reading help online, think less about which brand is “best” and more about which kind of help your child will actually use.

 Choose structured help if…